20293 Blog 1200×675

 Manage Stress

-Furthermore, managing stress plays an important role for athletes because our total stress (physical + non-physical) is much higher.
-If someone has high mental stress, emotional stress, and environmental stress; adding training stress into the equation is a recipe for disaster.
-We can certainly bob and weave our way through these stress jabs for a few rounds, but eventually it all catches up—delivering a knockout combination.
+Furthermore, managing stress plays an important role for athletes because their total stress (physical + non-physical) is much higher.
+If someone has high mental stress, emotional stress, and environmental stress, adding training stress into the equation is a recipe for disaster.
+We can certainly bob and weave our way through these stress jabs for a few rounds, but it eventually all catches up.

-Ultimately, there is a clear interaction between nutrition and immunity: the immune system is compromised when nutrition is poor, predisposing us to sickness and/or infections.
-Additionally, a poor nutritional state may be exacerbated by the body’s immune response to an infection.
-Although we are focusing primarily on athletes, everyone can benefit from the nutrition and lifestyle recommendations outlined above.
+Ultimately, there is a clear interaction between nutrition and immunity: the immune system is compromised when nutrition is poor, predisposing you to sickness and/or infections.
+Additionally, a poor nutritional state may be exacerbated by your body’s immune response to an infection.
+Although this article focuses primarily on athletes, everyone can benefit from the nutrition and lifestyle recommendations outlined above.

-By implementing the strategies discussed here, you can help your body become a nutritional powerhouse!
+By implementing the strategies discussed here, you’ll equip your immune system with the tools it needs to fend off illness this winter.
 If you are unsure where to begin on your journey or need help making adjustments to your current plan, seek qualified assistance.
-The guidance of a certified coach can be a valuable resource on your path to achieving the Next Level of Performance!
+The guidance of a certified coach can be a valuable resource on your path to achieving the next level of performance!
 Be advised to consult your physician before making any major changes to your nutrition as well.

 Avatar1550866521 7